Where the vegan supply chain runs low

 Funge and breadfruit are vegan staples; tiny island economy, Portuguese only

 Economic BarriersFunge, a cassava paste, and breadfruit are reliably vegan and widely available at the staple level.
-The high calculated HC density is a statistical artefact of 8 listings against 30,000 arrivals, and the minimum cap applies.
 Portuguese and Santomense Creole are the operating languages, and English is essentially absent outside the diplomatic and NGO sector.

 Rodrigues Island